-Problems can arise in any contract deal, normally when you make a contract agreement with a contractor he’s expected to finish the job as specified and within the time frame.
-There shouldn’t be any problem and when the contract is over everyone can go their ways, that’s how things are supposed to be in the perfect world, but we don’t live in a perfect world anymore, most of the times disputes always come around and we have to figure out how to deal with contractor disputes.
-When there is a dispute between you and your contractor you should figure an effective way to settle the matter.
+Problems can arise in any contract deal.
+When you make a contract agreement with a contractor, he’s expected to finish the job as specified and within the time frame.
+There shouldn’t be any problem, and when the contract is over, everyone can go their ways, that’s how things are supposed to be in the perfect world.
+We don’t live in an ideal world anymore, disputes always come around, and we have to figure out how to deal with contractor disputes.
+When there is a dispute between you and your contractor, you should figure an effective way to settle the matter.

 Review Contract Carefully

-This is the first and most important step that needs to be taken in order to avoid dispute between you and your contractor, even if a dispute arises it’s easier to deal with if there is a clear statement that defines the terms of the contract.
-Include all the projects requirements and include important aspects like start and end date, the scope of work and every other detail that’s relevant.
+The first and most crucial step to be taken to avoid disputes between you and your contractor, as a dispute arises, it’s easier to deal with if there is a clear statement that defines the terms of the contract.
+Include all the project requirements and include essential aspects like start and end date, the scope of work, and every other relevant detail.
 Also, don’t sign any contract agreement with a contractor if you notice any term you don’t understand, contractors are well known for using tricky words and statements to take advantage of clients when it comes to the quality of work.
-Try and write down all the project specifications in a way that even a layman can understand.
+Try and write down all the project specifications in a way that even a layperson can understand.

 Areas that lead to dispute include the following aspects;

 - The time for the contractor to begin working on your project.